-Centre County's Purchase of Agricultural Conservation Easement (PACE) Program actively preserves farmland by compensating landowners for the development rights they give up when they place an Agricultural Conservation Easement on their property.
-The Centre County PACE Program was initiated in 1989 in accordance with Act 149 and is administered by the Agricultural Land Preservation Board.
+Centre County’s Purchase of Agricultural Conservation Easement (PACE) Program actively preserves farmland by compensating landowners for the development rights they give up when they place an Agricultural Conservation Easement on their property.
+The Centre County PACE Program was initiated in 1989 in accordance with Act 149 and is administered by the Centre County Planning and Community Development Office in cooperation with the Agricultural Land Preservation Board.

-State funds for the purchase of Agricultural Conservation Easements traditionally have come from grants by the Pennsylvania Department of Agriculture under the provisions of Act 43 of 1981.
-The $100 million bond issue overwhelmingly approved by voters to launch the ag conservation easement program has been exhausted.
-The source of on to going state funding for the program is a 2 cent per pack tax on cigarettes, which generates approximately $20 million a year for the program (each pack-a-day smoker provides about $7.30 a year).
+The source of ongoing state funding for the program is a 2-cent per pack tax on cigarettes, which generates approximately $20 million a year for the program (each pack-a-day smoker provides about $7.30 a year).

 Centre County contributes matching funds to the PACE Program annually, and interest collected from Clean and Green property conversions is also used to purchase Agricultural Conservation Easements.

 In the past 30 years, funds from all of the sources described above have been used to purchase the development rights on more than 6,202 farms protected through permanent agricultural conservation easements as of April 13, 2023.
 Pennsylvania ranks first in the nation with more than 624,277 acres permanently preserved in 58 counties.

 Funds have been used to purchase 64 permanent Agricultural Conservation Easements on 9,410 acres of farmland in Centre County.
 The County's preserved farms are in Benner, Ferguson, Harris, Marion, Potter, Spring and Walker townships.
 Currently, there is a waitlist of approximately 31 active applications from landowners interested in preserving their farms through the PACE program.